Swallow metronidazole tablets with plenty of water. Take them with a meal or a snack.

 - Important: do not drink alcohol while you are on metronidazole and for 48 hours after finishing your course of treatment.
-This could cause a harmful drug interaction andis because drinking alcohol with metronidazole is likely to make you feel very sick and cause other unpleasant effects, such as the sensation of having a 'thumping heart' (palpitations), hot flushes and headache.
+This could cause a harmful drug interaction andis because drinking alcohol with metronidazole is likely to make you feel very sick (nauseated) and cause other unpleasant effects, such as the sensation of having a 'thumping heart' (palpitations), hot flushes and headache.

-- While you are taking metronidazole your urine may look a darker colour than normal - this is nothing to worry about.
+- While you are taking metronidazole your urine may look a darker colour than normal.
+On its own this is nothing to worry about.
 However, if you also experience tummy (abdominal) pain, or if you feel sick (nausea) or feel generally unwell, you should calllet your doctor know.

 - If you buy any medicines, check with a pharmacist that they are safe to take with metronidazole.
 Some cough and cold preparations contain alcohol and should not be taken with metronidazole.